reinhart1010/nix/docs/en/common/ag.md

 ---
 # ag

 The Silver Searcher.
-Like ack, but aims to be faster.
+Like `ack`, but aims to be faster.
 More information: <https://github.com/ggreer/the_silver_searcher>.

 - Find files containing "foo", and print the line matches in context: